Sticky Fingers (band): 2012–2015: Caress Your Soul and Land of Pleasure

-2015–2018: Westway (The Glitter & the Slums) and allegations of racial abuse
+2015–2018: Westway (The Glitter & the Slums) and allegations of threats

 Their third album Westway (The Glitter & the Slums) was mostly recorded over the course of a month in Karma Sound Studios, Bang Saray, Thailand in early 2016 and was released on 30 September 2016.
 Frost and Cornwall wrote the lyrics of the album and two songs, "Something Strange" featuring Australian rapper Remi and "Amillionite", were recorded in Sydney.
 The album debuted at number one on the Australian Albums Chart, making it the band's first number-one Australian album.

 On 5 December 2016, the band announced through a Facebook post that they were going on an indefinite hiatus.
 Later that day, Dylan Frost posted a Facebook status on the band's page apologising for his behaviour and announcing he struggles with alcohol addiction and mental health issues.
 On 6 December 2016, an article published by The Sydney Morning Herald detailed further events leading to the hiatus.
-Frost was accused of physically threatening Aboriginal Australian singer Thelma Plum after an incident at a Sydney pub where he reportedly spat on her.
+Frost was accused of physically threatening singer Thelma Plum after an incident at a Sydney pub where he reportedly spat on her.